 • Diabetes is on the rise in the youngest Americans.

-• Doctors are seeing children with severe potty problems (one doctor writes of a 3-year-old with a grapefruit-sized mass blocking her rectum and a recent study shows that constipation among children has more than doubled in the last ten years).
+• Doctors are seeing children with severe potty problems.
+One doctor writes of a 3-year-old with a grapefruit-sized mass blocking her rectum and a 2016 study shows that constipation among children has more than doubled in the last ten years.

 • Children are becoming increasingly hyperactive due to non-food additives in what they eat.